samartzidis/WinAppleKey/README.md

 To enable/disable the **Fn-Ctrl key swapping** edit the DWORD key value:
 **HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\WinAppleKey\SwapFnCtrl**.
 The default value is 1 (on).

+After changing any of these values, you will need to disconnect/connect your associated Apple keyboard(s) to trigger a driver reload, or alternatively reboot your machine.

 ### Build Instructions